sofonias-dawit/Green-Grid-Power/README.md

 🚀 Project Purpose

-This project showcases my front-end web development skills and design sense for creating professional, environment-focused websites.
-It was built to demonstrate how clean UI and smooth UX can enhance a company’s online presence.
+This project was assigned by our teacher to demonstrate practical skills in front-end web development, including HTML, CSS, and JavaScript, as part of the course requirements